-Social Services Referral
+2.12 Social Services Referral

-2.18 The above band reason will be used for clients of Social Services who require specialist or supported housing urgently in order for them to resettle into the community or make the transition to independent living.
+The above band reason will be used for clients of Social Services who require specialist or supported housing urgently in order for them to resettle into the community or make the transition to independent living.
 This priority will not be awarded to Social Service clients who currently live independently.

-Displaced Agricultural Workers
+2.13 Displaced Agricultural Workers

-- 2.19 The Rent (Agriculture) Act 1976 (the 1976 Act) requires MCC to use its best endeavours to provide accommodation for displaced agricultural workers.
-In order to be placed into Band 1: - a) The dwelling-house from which the worker is displaced is needed to accommodate another agricultural worker - b) The farmer cannot provide suitable alternative accommodation for the displaced worker and - c) They need to re-house the displaced worker in the interests of efficient agriculture - d) It is important, therefore, for Local Authorities to include in their allocation schemes a policy statement in respect of cases arising under the 1976 Act.
+The Rent (Agriculture) Act 1976 (the 1976 Act) requires MCC to use its best endeavours to provide accommodation for displaced agricultural workers.
+In order to be placed into Band 1:

+- a) The dwelling-house from which the worker is displaced is needed to accommodate another agricultural worker - b) The farmer cannot provide suitable alternative accommodation for the displaced worker and

+- c) They need to re-house the displaced worker in the interests of efficient agriculture - d) It is important, therefore, for Local Authorities to include in their allocation schemes a policy statement in respect of cases arising under the 1976 Act.

-Homeless Households Owed a Section 75 Duty by MCC
+2.14 Homeless Households Owed a Section 75 Duty by MCC

-2.20 Applicants accepted as being owed a duty under Section 75 of the Housing (Wales) Act 2014 by MCC.
+Applicants accepted as being owed a duty under Section 75 of the Housing (Wales) Act 2014 by MCC.
 To be owed the duty the applicant would need to be considered by MCC to be in priority need and unintentionally homeless.
 They would also not have suitable accommodation available for occupation, which is likely to last for at least 6 months.

-2 Children Under 5 Years Old in a Flat and no Lift
+2.15 2 Children Under 5 Years Old in a Flat and no Lift

-2.21 Applicants who have two or more dependent child (living with them full time) both under the age of 5 and live in a flat above ground floor will gain Band 1.
-Homesearch will review this once one child turns 5 years of age and applicants will then be placed into Band 2.
+Applicants who have two or more dependent child (living with them full time) both under the age of 5 and live in a flat above ground floor will gain Band 1.
+Homesearch will review this once the youngest child turns 5 years of age and applicants will then be placed into Band 2.

-Applicants Leaving the Armed Forces
+2.16 Applicants Leaving the Armed Forces

-2.22 Applicants will meet this category when leaving the Armed Forces and are in receipt of their Cessation of Duty Notice or their Testimonial of Military Service Notice and they have a local connection to Monmouthshire.
-If the

-- applicant has left the armed forces and secured alternative accommodation, they will be assessed on the accommodation they currently occupy.
-This band is awarded on basis the applicant doesn't own or lease their own accommodation and is threatened with/experiencing homelessness. - 2.23 Applicants who are active participants in operations of the Territorial Army (TA) will not be given extra preference on the Homesearch Register. - 2.24 When assessing sufficient financial resources (also see Section 5.8 below) Homesearch would disregard financial resources connected with being in the armed forces.
+- a) Applicants will meet this category when leaving the British Armed Forces and are in receipt of their Cessation of Duty Notice or their Testimonial of Military Service Notice and they have a local connection to Monmouthshire.
+Spouses or civil partners who separate from serving personnel will be considered as meeting this category should they demonstrate they previously normally resided with their spouse/ civil partner as part of their household and they have a local connection to Monmouthshire.
+This would also apply to bereaved spouses or civil partners of serving British Armed Forces personnel. - b) If the applicant has left the armed forces or armed forces accommodation and secured alternative accommodation, they will be assessed on the accommodation they currently occupy.
+This band is awarded on basis the applicant doesn't own or lease their own accommodation and is threatened with/experiencing homelessness.
+It is applicable for up to five years post discharge, separation or loss. - c) Applicants who are active participants in operations of the Territorial Army (TA) will not be given extra preference on the Homesearch Register. - d) When assessing sufficient financial resources (also see Section 5.5 below) Homesearch would disregard financial resources connected with being in thearmed forces.

-BAND 2 - Medium Housing Need
+3. BAND 2 - Medium Housing Need

 3.1 This band is for applicants who have a housing need and are unable to resolve this need themselves.
-We arrange priority within Band 2 in the first instance in date order of entry into Band 2 and not by the original application date.
+We arrange priority within Band 2 in the first instance in date order of entry into Band 2 and not by the original applicationdate.

-Lacking One Bedroom
+3.2 Lacking One Bedroom